"STARTER KIT" FOR

 For Biotechnology Is Murder, by Dirk Wyle

-• Clues on how to find a corpse
+• Consider and discuss the clues on how to find a corpse

 • Patents and contracts.
 Do they bore you to tears or drive you to murder?